 “My parents were amazing,” Tamnika says.”
 “They took care of my daughter when I lost custody and they invited me back into their home when they didn’t have to.”

-Now, after four drug-free years, Tamnika is working as a peer recovery advocate at the Academy of Success in West Baltimore She wants to get back to a place where she’s completely self-sufficient and fully focused on helping people in recovery of all ages.
+Today Tamnika is working as a peer recovery advocate at the Academy of Success in West Baltimore.
+She wants to get back to a place where she’s completely self-sufficient and fully focused on helping people in recovery of all ages.

 “I’m going back to school, just trying to stay humble and compassionate,” Tamnika says.
 “I think I have a gift, for whatever reason.
 People young and old tend to gravitate toward me and we develop relationships very easily.
 I’m just happy that I’m able to be the person to set the example.”